-- 14. All those involved in managing staff should consider whether reasonable adjustments are required for anyone they manage whom they know is disabled.
-They should do this without waiting for a request; they should involve the person concerned in the decisions. - 15.
-Any pupil-supervisor and the head of the pupillage committee should consider whether reasonable adjustments are required for any pupil who they know is disabled.
-They should do this without waiting for a request; they should involve the person concerned in the decisions and actively seek that person's views.
+- 14. All those involved in managing staff must consider whether reasonable adjustments are required for anyone they manage whom they know is disabled.
+They must do this without waiting for a request and they should involve the person concerned in the decision-making process. - 15.
+Any pupil-supervisor and the head of the pupillage committee must consider whether reasonable adjustments are required for any pupil who they know is disabled.
+They must do this without waiting for a request; they should involve the person concerned in the decisions and actively seek that person's views.

-- 16. The Head of Chambers, the Senior Clerk, and the Equality and Diversity Officer should consider whether reasonable adjustments are required for any Member who they know is disabled.
-They should do this without waiting for a request; they should involve the person concerned in the decisions and actively seek that person's views. - 17.
-Any Member of Chambers, pupil, or Member of staff who is disabled and wishes to request a reasonable adjustment should speak to an appropriate person (that is, to one of those identified above) with the request. - 18.
-In any case where reasonable adjustments have been requested or are being considered, the Equality and Diversity Officer can provide advice and information. - 19.
+- 16. The Head of Chambers, the Senior Clerk, and the Equality and Diversity Officer must consider whether reasonable adjustments are required for any Member who they know is disabled.
+They must do this without waiting for a request; they should involve the person concerned in the decision-making process and actively seek that person's views. - 17.
+Any Member of Chambers, pupil, or Member of staff who is disabled and wishes to request a reasonable adjustment should speak to an appropriate person (that is, to one of those identified above) about the request. - 18.
+In any case where reasonable adjustments have been requested or are being considered, the Equality and Diversity Officer will provide advice and information. - 19.
 Where a particular adjustment is not possible or reasonable, alternative adjustments should always be explored.